* This is the Consumer Version. *

 Subacute hypersensitivity pneumonitis develops more slowly.
 Cough and shortness of breath may develop and worsen over days or weeks.
 Sometimes symptoms may be so severe that people need to be hospitalized.

 With chronic hypersensitivity pneumonitis, people repeatedly come in contact with an antigen over months to years, and lung scarring (fibrosis) may result.
 Shortness of breath during exercise, cough, and fatigue, may gradually progress over months or years.
-Eventually, the disease may lead to respiratory failure (see Respiratory Failure).
+Eventually, the disease may lead to respiratory failure.
 Older people may be more prone to chronic, progressively worsening disease because they have been exposed to an antigen for a long period of time.

 The diagnosis of hypersensitivity pneumonitis is based partly on symptoms, the clinical features, identification (if possible) of the dust or other substance causing the problem, as determined by what the person says, an analysis of the workplace by industrial hygiene specialists, the presence of antibodies on a blood test, or a combination.

 Doctors may suspect the diagnosis based on chest x-ray findings.
-Usually, however, computed tomography (CT) is needed to help confirm the diagnosis.
-Results of pulmonary function tests (see Pulmonary Function Testing (PFT))—which measure the lungs' capacity to hold air and their ability to move air in and out and to exchange oxygen and carbon dioxide—are used to assess how well the lungs work and may help support a diagnosis of hypersensitivity pneumonitis.
+Usually, however, computed tomography (CT) of the chest is needed to help confirm the diagnosis.
+Results of pulmonary function tests—which measure the lungs' capacity to hold air and their ability to move air in and out and to exchange oxygen and carbon dioxide—are used to assess how well the lungs work and may help support a diagnosis of hypersensitivity pneumonitis.

 Occasionally, blood tests are needed to look for clues to the substance causing the hypersensitivity or to eliminate other possible causes.